-- a) The defendant has prepaid the fine. - b) The defendant pled guilty or was found guilty and has fully paid the fines and costs imposed. - c) The defendant received a probation before judgment and has fully paid the fines and costs and completed any terms imposed by the Court.
+- The defendant has prepaid the fine. - The defendant pled guilty to or was found guilty and has fully paid the fines and costs imposed. - The defendant received a probation before judgment and has fully paid the fines and costs and completed any terms imposed by the Court.
 (The Court must receive notification that the conditions of probation have been met.
-The notice will be sent to a judge for review.) - d) The case has been removed from the stet docket after the defendant completed any terms imposed by the Court. - e) The State entered a nolle prosequi. - f) The defendant has been found not guilty.
+The notice will be sent to a Judge for review.)

+- The case has been removed from the stet docket after the defendant completed any terms imposed by the Court.

+- The State entered a nolle prosequi.

+- The defendant has been found not guilty.

-g) The charge has been dismissed.
+- The charge has been dismissed.

-Once one of these events occurs, the case will be shielded in the computer, removed from Case Search and unavailable for public inspection.
+After one of these events occurs, the case will be shielded in the computer, removed from Case Search and unavailable for public inspection.

-Smoking Marijuana in A Public Place Civil Citations
+Civil Citation - Smoking Marijuana in A Public Place